otto-de-legacy/tesla-zookeeper-observer/README.md

 `[de.otto/tesla-zookeeper-observer "0.1.1"]`

-See the included example on how to use it.
+See the example at [tesla-examples/zookeeper-examples](https://github.com/otto-de/tesla-examples/zookeeper-example) on how to use it.

-## Example

-Clone the repo.

-Either in `default.properties` in `/resources` or in `application.properties` in the working dir configure `zookeeper.connect` to contain a valid zookeeper connection string.

-Start the included example application with `lein run`.

-Access the example service under `http://localhost:8080/example` and `http://localhost:8080/example/foo`.

-The latter will report which data, if any, zookeeper has for the path /foo.

-## TODO
+## Configuration

-* report connection status for status page
+You need to have a property `zookeeper.connect` containing a complete zookeeper connection string. (including chroot)

 ## Initial Contributors